Dharius213/public-suffix/Guidelines.md

 * We do not accept entries that have the objective of getting around limitations that have been put in place by a vendor to protect internet users.
 The PSL is not a 'workaround', and Pull Requests that appear to be doing this should expect to be declined.
 Be thorough and candid with the rationale furnished with the request.

 * File Size and scale of impact of a request is a consideration.
 Request modesty is important, and projects that are smaller in scale or are temporary or seasonal in nature will likely be declined.
+Examples of this might be sandbox, test, lab, beta, or other exploratory nature changes or requets.

 * We now require that domains submitted as private section entries have expiration dates more than 2 years beyond the submitting date of a PR.
 Please include a statement within the rationale that a] the domain name(s) submitted have at least 2 years of registration period left in them at the time of submitting the name, and b] include a commitment that you will maintain their registration in good standing with more than a year left in their term.

+* These non-acceptance criterea are subject to change, and the criteria listed here do not necessarily reflect the comprehensive circumstances or situations that will cause a PR not to be accepted.
+Accordingly, **this list may be modified or updated at any time**, and the volunteer maintainers reserve the right to decline PR where there is a belief it has potential to introduce issues adverse to security, stability, resilience or other factors, and may do so at their discretion.

 ## Authentication